teamreflex/cosmo-web/README.md

   - Account registration: There's too much that goes into the onboarding process, not worth the effort.
   - Account settings: There's not enough in there to adjust right now.
   - Purchasing objekts: Apple/Google services are used.
-  - Gravity voting: Maybe if the transaction calldata is figured out.
 </details>

 ### Notes